Olhos de Agua, Algarve, Portugal

 Olhos de Agua is just the right distance from Albufeira

 One of the main appeals of Olhos de Agua is having easy access to all of the facilities and services of a buzzing and hectic resort town (Albufeira), without actually being in it.
-It is difficult to comprehend that the peaceful ambience of Olhos de Agua is less than 4km from the riotous and hedonistic bars and clubs of The Strip in Albufeira, which is a favourite for Stag and Hen do’s.
-Albufeira also has extensive shopping, with multiple supermarkets and the largest shopping centre in the Algarve, therefore a holiday to Olhos de Agua does not need to compromise on the comforts of home.
+It is difficult to imagine that the peaceful ambience of Olhos de Agua is less than 4km from the riotous and hedonistic bars and clubs of The Strip in Albufeira, which is favourite for Stag and Hen do’s.
+Along with great nightlife Albufeira also has extensive shopping, with multiple supermarkets and the largest shopping centre in the Algarve.
+A holiday to Olhos de Agua can be calm or exciting as you make it.

 Who should visit?

-Olhos de Agua is only suitable for the more mature visitor who wishes an incredibly relaxed and slow pace holiday, where much of the day is spent in the many excellent restaurants or bars socialising with likeminded people.
+Olhos de Agua is better suited for visitors who wish a relaxed holiday, with a focus on the beach, long meals and evenings spent socialising with like-minded people.
+This typically covers young families or more mature visitor.
 If this is the style of holiday you are seeking stop reading this article and book your holiday now, as you will fall in love with Olhos de Agua.

 Olhos de Agua for families